ThomasWorkOnline/Quark/README.md

 *NOTE: `GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*<br />

 4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug and Release binaries seperately depending on your configuration).
-5. Quark internally uses [glm](https://github.com/g-truc/glm) and also exposes it since it is a templated header library.
-You will need to link glm as a dependency to your project<br />
+5. Quark uses [glm](https://github.com/g-truc/glm).
+You will need to link glm as a dependency to your project.<br />
 6. Quark also uses [entt](https://github.com/skypjack/entt).
-You will need to include this templated header only library as well.<br />
+You will need to include both of these templated header libraries for Quark to link.<br />
 	*(all dependencies are located inside the `vendor` folder when the project has been built)*.<br />
 7. The following examples will guide you in learning the Quark API.<br />